Pussy Riot's Pyotr Verzilov, Allegedly Poisoned, Is Flown To Germany For Treatment

 Pyotr Verzilov, the group's unofficial spokesman, reportedly fell ill after a court hearing on Tuesday and was taken to a hospital in serious condition after experiencing hallucinations.

-Veronika Nikulshina, Verzilov's partner, told the Russian news portal Meduza that he lost he lost his vision and his ability to speak and could not move.
+Veronika Nikulshina, Verzilov's partner, told the Russian news portal Meduza that he lost his vision and his ability to speak and could not move.

 After Russia's Interfax news agency reported that Verzilov's blood had tested for "no drugs other than the ones the doctor gave him," Nikulshina called the claim "absurd nonsense," according to Meduza.